All Futures

 All Futures truly was born in fire.

-The Beast Mode codebase is set up as a template repo which I recommend that you clone and experiment with.
+The Beast Mode is set up as a template repo which I recommend that you clone and experiment with.